-This year we had the release of Yooka-Laylee, a successfully backed Kickstarter campaign which included many of the original developers from Rare (Banjo Kazooie).
+This year we had the release of Yooka-Laylee, a successfully backed Kickstarter campaign that included many of the original developers from Rare (Banjo Kazooie).
 This game promised a return for old-school 3D platformers with a modern twist; however, it only received a lukewarm reception.
 I personally felt that it’s main intention to bring back the golden era style of 3D platforming along with the early 2000’s charm fell flat as the game felt dated upon release.

-Our protagonist, a nameless traveller who is referred to as Hat Girl, is currently on a journey through the stars aboard an hourgalss powered spacecraft.
+Our protagonist, a nameless traveller who is referred to as Hat Girl, is currently on a journey through the stars aboard an hourglass powered spacecraft.
 Suddenly, she receives an unsolicited visit by one of our first enemies, the Mafia.
 They let themselves aboard and sabotage her ship which causes all of her precious hourglasses to fall down to the planet below.
 Armed initially with only your rather dapper top hat; you must run, jump and smack enemies on the head in order to find these essential fuel items along with a few other collectables and maybe a friend or perhaps a rival?!

-This is the premise set up at the beginning of A Hat in Time; however, as you traverse through various locations ranging from a busy, bustling town to a creepy forest which houses a haunted mansion, you uncover new side stories which build upon the initial story.
+This is the premise set up at the beginning of A Hat in Time; however, as you traverse through various locations ranging from a busy, bustling town to a creepy forest that houses a haunted mansion, you uncover new side stories which build upon the initial story.
 Can you recover all of your hourglasses before a certain Moustache Girl?
 Can you collect all of the balls of wool and fashion all of the available hats?
 Will you collect enough gems to buy all of the badges and expand your arsenal of abilities?
 I can’t answer those questions, but I can say that if you play this game then you will have a blast trying to do so!

 Whilst playing A Hat in Time, I was getting déjà vu of playing Mario 64 and Mario Sunshine many years ago.
 As I touched on above, the hub area is your ship which has links to various locations down on the planet your hourglasses have landed on.
 You start off with access to one area, Mafia Town, which gives you progressively unlocking missions which each reward you with an hourglass upon completion.
 Once you have collect 4, 7, 14 and 25 hourglasses you can unlock new areas which each have their own style, objectives and enemies.

 Shortly after starting A Hat in Time, you obtain your main weapon, the umbrella.
 Its reach may not be the best but it sure packs a punch!
 Armed with this and the many hats which you create out of balls of wool that you find in each of the environments, you can combine many different abilities to overcome your enemies and the situations you are in.
-Abilities come in two formats; first of all, you will generally gain an ability with a new hat, such as turning into an ice statute and stomping the ground or the ability to run faster.
-Secondly, you can buy badges off a strange badge seller which offer new mechanics such as the auto-deployment of your umbrella if you are falling, a grappling hook or a collectable magnet.
+Abilities come in two formats; first of all, you will generally gain a new ability with a new hat, such as turning into an ice statue and stomping the ground or the ability to run faster.
+Secondly, you can buy badges off a strange badge seller which offers new mechanics such as the auto-deployment of your umbrella if you are falling, a grappling hook or a collectable magnet.

 Even though the main emphasis in A Hat in Time is on collecting your hourglasses, I actually found it more compelling to try and collect all of the balls of wool and coins hidden on the stages.
 The wool offers the ability to create new hats for our protagonist and the coins allow us to play a fruit machine mini-game which gives you various bonuses such as changing the colour of your clothes or a new visual style for each hat.